bhovhannes/junit-report-merger/README.md

 Merges multiple JUnit XML reports into one.

 Reporters of many testing frameworks generate JUnit XML reports. [`mocha-junit-reporter`](https://www.npmjs.com/package/mocha-junit-reporter), [`karma-junit-reporter`](https://www.npmjs.com/package/karma-junit-reporter) to name a few.
-Sometimes there is a need to combine multiple reports into one.
+Sometimes there is a need to combine multiple reports together in a single file.
 This is what `junit-report-merger` does.

 `junit-report-merger` creates a new test results report in JUnit XML format by collecting all `<testsuite>` elements from all XML reports and putting them together.